What is HandsOn At Home?

 - Share your project.
 Post on your social media; tag @HandsOnBroward and using the hashtag #ActsOfService

-DigiCare Network Video Submissions
+DigiCare Network Video Submissions (Highlighted on Good Morning America)

 In order to foster human connection during this time of social distancing, HandsOn Broward is compiling video montages containing messages of support, hope, and gratitude for people working to support our daily needs and people who are vulnerable or isolated.
 This project offers 1 service hour per video, with a maximum of 5 submissions.